alkirej/backup-utility/README.md

 Use of the -d (dry-run) flag will execute the backup without making any changes to your directory structure.
 It is recommended to use this flag before executing a backup and closely examining the results to avoid data loss.

+This utility was developed and tested using Ubuntu Linux.

+The utility was developed in Haskell.

+# BUILD
+If you have a properly setup Haskell development environment including cabal, you can build this program simply by executing:
+<pre>cabal build</pre>

+The utility will be found within the **dist-newstyle** directory tree.